wrightmat/wrightmat.github.io/obsidian/dnd-hyrule/characters/Aaqlet.md

 > `=this.Comments`

-Aaqlet is a Gerudo woman who lives in Gerudo Town.
-She is the daughter of the Gerudo Perda and the Hylian Wabbin.
+Aaqlet is a Gerudo woman who lives in Gerudo Town and works as a soldier.
+She is the daughter of the Gerudo Perda and the Hylian Wabbin, who now live in Hyrule Castle Town.

 > [!column] Traits